microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 az pipelines variable-group list
 ```

-For the workaround, you'll be manually editing the builddef.json file to add the variable group references.
+Here, you'll be manually editing the builddef.json file to add the variable group references.
 At the end of the file, you should see the line `"variableGroups" : null`.
 Replace the value with the following, replacing the variable group ID placeholders (`0`) with those from the above command for the Infrastructure Pipeline Variables group and DevInt Environment Variables group:

 ```bash
 "variableGroups": [
     { "id": 0 },